Alumni groups around the world are coming up with novel ways to stay connected with their communities

-The Oxford & Cambridge Society of Malaysia held three online talks during June, including a discussion on UK Higher Education: Beyond the Lock Down with Sarah Deverall, Director Malaysia; Matt Durnin, Head of Research and Consultancy, East Asia; and Helen Yang, Senior Marketing Manager, Study UK, East Asia - all from the British Council.
-The group also hosted an online quiz at the start of July and its AGM and President's cocktails on 23 August at the group's President's residence, with the opportunity for alumni to join the AGM via Zoom.
-Its last virtual event was an interview with some of the top artists in Malaysia at the start of September, as a preview of the Malaysian virtual arts festival Gerak Angin - an extravaganza of dance, music and theatre.
+The Oxford & Cambridge Society of Malaysia held three online talks in June 2020, including a discussion on UK Higher Education: Beyond the Lock Down with Sarah Deverall, Director Malaysia; Matt Durnin, Head of Research and Consultancy, East Asia; and Helen Yang, Senior Marketing Manager, Study UK, East Asia - all from the British Council.
+The group also hosted an online quiz the following month and its AGM and President's cocktails on 23 August that year at the group's President's residence, with the opportunity for alumni to join the AGM via Zoom.
+Its last virtual event was an interview with some of the top artists in Malaysia at the start of September 2020, as a preview of the Malaysian virtual arts festival Gerak Angin - an extravaganza of dance, music and theatre.
 The event was streamed live on the group's YouTube channel.

-Meanwhile, OUS Sri Lanka held a Zoom discussion with Oxford DPhil candidate in History Shamara Wettimuny in June on the Rhodes Must Fall movement, with particular emphasis on confronting the legacies of empire.
+Meanwhile, OUS Sri Lanka held a Zoom discussion with Oxford DPhil candidate in History Shamara Wettimuny last June on the Rhodes Must Fall movement, with particular emphasis on confronting the legacies of empire.

-Oxbridge Muslim Alumni has joined forces with the Halal Dinner Club to arrange a six part online course with Ustadh Saqib Hussain, re-examining the Qur’an with new insights and a fresh perspective.The sessions will be held over Zoom on the first Saturday of every month, starting in November.
+Oxbridge Muslim Alumni has joined forces with the Halal Dinner Club to arrange a six part online course with Ustadh Saqib Hussain, re-examining the Qur’an with new insights and a fresh perspective.The sessions, held over Zoom on the first Saturday of every month, started in November.

-It held a virtual lunch in mid June with Kristine Moruzi, author and senior lecturer in Children’s Literature in the School of Communication and Creative Arts at Deakin University.
+It held a virtual lunch the following month with Kristine Moruzi, author and senior lecturer in Children’s Literature in the School of Communication and Creative Arts at Deakin University.

-The group's next online event is a virtual lunch on Thursday 22 October with award-winning chemist Professor Emeritus Frances Separovic from the University of Melbourne.
+The group's most recent online event was a virtual lunch in late October 2020, with award-winning chemist Professor Emeritus Frances Separovic from the University of Melbourne.

 “According to the feedback received, people appreciated receiving reliable information from two guests who really understood the topic,” said society President Monika Marekova.

-Following the success of that event, the group held an online event at the start of June on 'What's Next for our Economy and Politics?' with Cambridge graduate Radek Špicar.
+Following the success of that event, the group held an online event last June on 'What's Next for our Economy and Politics?' with Cambridge graduate Radek Špicar.
 Radek discussed the impact of the coronavirus outbreak on the economy and politics, what developments to expect and steps that could be taken to take advantage of and improve the current situation.

 Both the Oxford & Cambridge Club of Geneva and the Oxford & Cambridge Club of Zurich have contacted members asking if they need help and have enlisted teams of volunteers to provide any necessary assistance.
-The Zurich group also held a virtual online pub quiz on Zoom at the end of May.
+The Zurich group also held a virtual online pub quiz on Zoom in May last year.

-In Germany, the Oxford University Society of Munich held its first Oxford Online Digital Insights event on Zoom at the end of May on Covid-19: Views from the Continent of Africa, attended by around 40 participants.
+In Germany, the Oxford University Society of Munich held its first Oxford Online Digital Insights event on Zoom last May on Covid-19: Views from the Continent of Africa, attended by around 40 participants.

 "The event was followed by a very dynamic exchange of questions and views from our participants.
 The enthusiasm and encouragement from participants is certainly motivating us to host similar 'one topic, two views' events in the future," said group Chairman Marco Janezic.

-And the Oxbridge Society of Hamburg held its first digital speaker event on the issue of Brexit in June, to which it invited Oxford University Society of Munich members.
+And the Oxbridge Society of Hamburg held its first digital speaker event on the issue of Brexit last June, to which it invited Oxford University Society of Munich members.